sgtyfianalisisfinanciero/sgtyfianalisisfinanciero/python_floretum.md

 ```

 5. **analisis_1.py**
+   Below both the table1.feather (table for the word report) and the image1.feather (histogram for the report) are created calling the two needed functions from the tesorotools package

 ```
 from pathlib import Path
 import pandas as pd
 from tesorotools.database.local import ShortcutDatabase from tesorotools.utils import format_table
+from tesorotools.artists.barh_plot import _plot_barh_chart, Column
+import matplotlib.pyplot as plt

 # Constants
 TIPOLOGIA_COL: str = "REGVI"